john494/SmartMirror/README.md

-# Develop Branch #
+# Autoload Branch #

-- Merge into this branch once individual tasks are complete
-- This branch contains all of our meeting minutes
-- See readme on other branches for specifics of their functionality
+## Power on
+- On power on pi will boot into app

+## Install
+- Install script to move necessary executable files to /usr/local/sbin/SmartMirror/

+### John McKissick primary person on branch